anagha-google/spark-on-gcp-with-confluent-kafka/04-lab-guide/M5-stream-join-sink-bq.md

 ```
 gcloud dataproc batches list  --region=us-central1
 ```
 <br><br>

 <hr>
-This concludes the module, proceed to the next module that covers joining a stream to static data.
+This concludes the lab.
+Please be sure to shutdown your GCP project to avoid unnecessary charges.